Two Native Americans Offer Healing Solace for Race Relations

-The Shinnecock Nation finally gained federal recognition in 2010, one of 567 such tribes.
-We are not yet there—despite over two hundred years of peaceable history and the existence not only of our people but also of Chinook salmon; Chinook helicopters; Chinook winds; Chinook jargon; Chinook dogs; Chinook the wolf; Chinook the replica toy wolf; Chinook Pass; Chinook recreational vehicles; Chinook the town in Washington; Chinook the town in Montana; and various Chinook team mascots, streets, neighborhoods, and companies throughout the United States and Canada.
-(We, personally, are not offended but rather honored by these many uses of our Chinook name.)
+The Shinnecock Nation finally gained federal recognition in 2010, one of 574 such tribes.
+We are not yet there—despite more than two hundred years of peaceable history and the existence not only of our people but also of Chinook salmon; Chinook helicopters; Chinook winds; Chinook jargon; Chinook dogs; Chinook the wolf; Chinook the replica toy wolf; Chinook Pass; Chinook recreational vehicles; Chinook the town in Washington; Chinook the town in Montana; Chinook library systems; and various Chinook team mascots, streets, neighborhoods, and companies throughout the United States and Canada.
+(We, personally, are not offended but rather honored by these many recognitions of our Chinook name.)

 Writing of our Native American heritage, which is intermingled with several streams of European descent, we are briefly reporting some of the offenses as one way to explain our empathy for others who have suffered much more.

 May we gently suggest a solace of hope and healing that mainly relies not on the pressures of grievance but on the promises of forgiveness.

 Here is a simple truth: Some wrongs cannot be fully righted this side of heaven.
 The guilt of past generations cannot be paid sufficiently by this generation.
 The visceral misery of victims cannot be comprehended deeply enough by those drawn alongside to help.
 The proper pursuit of justice and restoration cannot adequately address every dreadful human failure.